dart-lang/sdk/runtime/vm/service/service.md

 If _reset_ is provided and is set to true, the allocation accumulators will be reset before collecting allocation information.

-If _gc_ is provided and is set to true, a garbage collection will be attempted before collecting allocation information.
-There is no guarantee that a garbage collection will be actually be performed.
+If _gc_ is provided and is set to true, a garbage collection will be run before collecting allocation information.

 If _isolateId_ refers to an isolate which has exited, then the _Collected_ [Sentinel](#sentinel) is returned.